10 Proven Ways to Use Bulk Red Pepper Flakes for Healthy Chickens (Backyard Poultry Guide)

 Tips for Storing Red Pepper Flakes

-• Store in a cool, dry, dark place — away from moisture and sunlight.
+• Store in a cool, dry, dark place — away from moisture and sunlight to maintain potency.

 • Use glass jars with tight-fitting lids for easy access and visibility.